jdeluyck/kcoreorg-website/_posts/2007/2007-12-26-ubuntu-lts-not-so-very-l.md

   - lts
   - ubuntu
 ---
-<a href="http://www.ubuntu.com/" target="_blank">Ubuntu</a> has these versions of it&#8217;s distribution they label LTS: <a href="https://wiki.ubuntu.com/LTS" target="_blank">Long Term Support</a>.
-Now seems that if you use an LTS, and want to go to the next LTS&#8230; you&#8217;ll have the pleasure of either breaking your system, or reinstalling from scratch.
+<a href="http://www.ubuntu.com/" target="_blank">Ubuntu</a> has these versions of it's distribution they label LTS: <a href="https://wiki.ubuntu.com/LTS" target="_blank">Long Term Support</a>.
+Now seems that if you use an LTS, and want to go to the next LTS... you'll have the pleasure of either breaking your system, or reinstalling from scratch.

 <a href="https://blueprints.launchpad.net/ubuntu/+spec/lts-upgrades" target="_blank">Majorly big bug</a>?